 - Overpronation (first striking the ground with the outer side of the heel when walking)

-Symptoms of Arch Pain
+The Symptoms of Foot Arch Pain

-Obviously, pain in the arch itself is a fundamental symptom of the condition.
-But that pain and discomfort can expand and radiate to adjacent areas such as the:
+Obviously, pain in the arch itself is a fundamental symptom of the condition, but that pain and discomfort can expand and radiate to adjacent areas such as the:

 - ball of foot